xeneta/ratestask/README.md

 to use it, but you might find it convenient.
 If you decide to use something else, make sure to include instructions on how to set it up.

-You can execute the provided dockerfile by running:
+You can execute the provided Dockerfile by running:

 ```bash
 docker build -t ratestask .